mildmongrel/thicket/README.md

 - Booster draft and sealed deck support
 - Dual-pane interface for drafting and building a deck
+- Zoom, sort, and categorize as you draft and build
 - Send deck to deckstats.net for analysis, sample draws, etc.
 - Save drafted decks in standard .dec format
 - Fairness enforcement:
   - Client/server architecture; server maintains the state of drafts and players, clients receive only the information they are allowed to know
-  - Calculation of hashes for each player's drafted deck
+  - Calculation of [Cockatrice](http://cockatrice.github.io) hashes for each player's drafted deck

 ## Bugs and Enhancements